rgon/svgToVersaworks/README.md

 This program converts SVG or EPS files to Roland Versaworks-compatible format with proper CutContour spot color support.
 It separates cut paths from print content when processing SVG files with designated cut layers.

+Useful for using a Roland plotter to create engineering prototypes (like FreeCAD sketch/Sheet Metal Workbench exports) as well as custom decals.
+All with FOSS, no Illustrator nor CorelDRAW needed.

 ## Quick Usage
 Name layers with 'cut' in the name
 ![Example in inkscape](doc/inkscape_layers.svg)